asmohammadi/MyLinuxDocs/Self Study/00- Linux Basics.md

 ### Default permission & Umask:

-> `umask` will specify the default permissions for new Files & Directories.
+> `umask` will specify the default permissions for new created Files & Directories.
 * `File` : 666 (rw-rw-rw-)
 * `Dir`  : 777 (rwxrwxrwx)